scottohara/loot/README.md

 Loot is a web-based personal finance management application.
 It's main goal is to reproduce the core functionality of Microsoft Money 2008, for the web.

-Rails on the backend (JSON-based API)
-Angular.js + Bootstrap on the frontend
+Rails on the backend (JSON API); Angular.js + Bootstrap on the frontend

 Getting Started
 ===============